dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     1. Launch my-server-app.exe and start monitoring it from its startup with default list of counters and interval.
 ```
-    dotnet-counters run --exec C:\path\to\my-server-app.exe
+    dotnet-counters run --exec C:\path\to\my-server-app.exe --mode monitor
 ```

-    2. Launch my-server-app.exe and start monitoring it from its startup with the runtime and Kestrel counters and update interval of once per minute.
+    2. Launch my-server-app.exe and start collecting metrics into a CSV file from its startup with the runtime and Kestrel counters and update interval of once per minute.
 ```
-    dotnet-counters run System.Runtime Microsoft-AspNetCore-Server-Kestrel --exec C:\path\to\my-server-app.exe --refresh-interval 60
+    dotnet-counters run System.Runtime Microsoft-AspNetCore-Server-Kestrel --exec C:\path\to\my-server-app.exe --refresh-interval 60 --mode collect --format csv
 ```

     Syntax: